-Other expense - net for the year ended 31 December 2020 was U.S.\$173 million, in line with the U.S.\$173 million for the year ended 31 December 2019.
-This expense primarily comprised U.S.\$192 million net loss on foreign exchange movements, U.S.\$113 million of costs related to various legal matters and the ongoing investigations and U.S.\$214 million of costs relating to suspension of operation at Prodeco coal and the closure of the Aguilar zinc mine, which were partially offset by U.S.\$438 million of mark-to-market gains on equity investments and derivative positions accounted for as held for trading, including the commodity price linked deferred consideration related to the sale of Mototolo in 2018.
+Other expense - net for the year ended 31 December 2022 was U.S.\$911 million.
+This expense primarily comprised U.S.\$302 million relating to various legal matters and related costs, U.S.\$370 million movements in restoration, rehabilitation and decommissioning estimates related to sites that are no longer operational, U.S.\$349 million of net foreign exchange losses and U.S.\$106 million of mark-to-market losses on equity investments and derivative positions accounted for as held for trading, including the commodity price linked deferred consideration related to the sale of Mototolo in 2018.
+These expenses were partly offset by a U.S.\$264 million gain over a number of physically settled electricity contracts within the Group's European metallurgical operations.